pitfail/pitfail-reports/report3/domain.rst

 sometimes).

-When two portfolios enter a derivative, an object is created called ``DerivativeBuyerSetAside`` (there is a nearly identical process for sellers, which is discussed next):
+When two portfolios enter a derivative, an object is created called ``DerivativeBuyerSetAside`` (there is a nearly identical process for sellers) (Figure :ref:`voting3`):

 .. figure:: figures/domain/voting3.png
     :width: 90%

+    :label:`voting3` DerivativeBuyerSetAside

-(remember, the Derivative holds the terms of the contract, and the DerivativeAsset and DerivativeLiability show who owns which end).
+(remember, the ``Derivative`` holds the terms of the contract, and the ``DerivativeAsset`` and ``DerivativeLiability`` show who owns which end).

-The DerivativeBuyerSetAside holds one attribute, which is the "amount" left to be voted on.
+The ``DerivativeBuyerSetAside`` holds one attribute, which is the "amount" left to be voted on.
 For the precise meaning of this scale, see the section on `Scaling Derivatives`_.

-The ``scale`` remaining starts out at 3%.
+The ``scale`` remaining starts out at ``3%``.
 When the first voter votes in favor of the buyer, they enter into a contract with the seller that is identical to the original derivative, but scaled to 1.5% (= 3%/2).
-He also pays the seller 1.5% of what the original buyer paid:
+He also pays the seller 1.5% of what the original buyer paid (Figure :ref:`voting4`):

 .. figure:: figures/domain/voting4.png
     :width: 90%

+    :label:`voting4` A voter enters into a contract.

-The ``scale`` remaining is then cut by half to 1.5%.
+The ``scale`` remaining is then cut by half to 1.5% (The interpretation of this is that the original ``3%`` is the total amount that will be allocated after infinitely many votes are made).

-Now if another player votes, they will realize 0.75% of the original trade:
+Now if another player votes, they will realize 0.75% of the original trade (Figure :ref:`voting5`):

 .. figure:: figures/domain/voting5.png
     :width: 90%

+    :ref:`voting5` Another voter casts a vote.

-Votes are recorded and associated with the origanal NewsEvent, so that a score of buyer-votes and seller votes can be calculated:
+Votes are recorded and associated with the origanal NewsEvent, so that a score of buyer-votes and seller votes can be calculated (Figure :ref:`voting6`):

 .. figure:: figures/domain/voting6.png
     :width: 90%

+    :ref:`voting6` Scoring events.

 Comments
 ========